-The Portfolio will primarily invest in or take exposure to investment grade and high yield, Eurodenominated fixed income securities.
+The Portfolio will invest primarily in investment grade and high yield global fixed income securities worldwide.
 The Portfolio can invest in or be exposed to the following types of assets.

-Fixed Income Securities (Debt Securities).
-These securities may include both fixed and floating rate debt securities, including bonds issued by governments, government-related and corporate entities within Europe, denominated in local currencies, as well as both investment grade securities, which are highly rated securities, generally those rated Baa3, BBB- or above by one or more Recognised Rating Agencies; and high yield securities, which are medium or lower rated securities, generally those rated below investment grade and sometimes referred to as "junk bonds".
+Fixed Income Securities (Debt securities).
+These securities may include:

-- Corporate bonds with warrants, convertible bonds (which will not embed derivatives), bonds resulting from the restructuring of syndicated loans or bank loans (e.g. "Brady" bonds), subordinated bonds, debentures and notes (including freely transferable and unleveraged structured notes, exchange traded notes and freely transferable promissory notes). - Mortgage-backed securities, asset-backed securities, structured securities (including covered bonds, which are bonds which give investors recourse to a pool of collateral in the event of default by their issuer, mortgage-backed securities, such as pass-through certificates, which entitle the holders to receipt of mortgage payments and interest and principal only components of mortgage-backed securities), exchange traded certificates and notes that derive interest and principal payments from specified assets (including

-- residential and commercial mortgages, credit card debt and pools of other kinds of receivables, such as loans, royalties or other earnings). - Collateralised mortgage obligations, collateralised loan obligations and payment-in-kind bonds (which are bonds that pay interest in the form of additional bonds of the same kind). - Deferred payment securities (securities which pay regular interest after a predetermined date) and zero coupon securities. - On an ancillary basis, preferred stocks issued by public and private corporate issuers.
+- Both fixed and floating rate debt securities, including bonds, issued by governments and their agencies and corporations worldwide denominated in local currencies: - Corporate bonds, debentures and notes (including contingent convertible bonds (ie, bonds which convert into a stock at a predetermined price and / or when certain capital conditions are met) and freely transferable promissory notes); - Privately issued mortgage-backed securities, asset-backed securities, structured securities (including mortgage-backed securities such as pass-through certificates, which entitle the holders thereof to receive mortgage payments, CDOs and interest and principal only components of mortgage-backed securities and collateralised loan obligations with respect to mezzanine floating rate debt) that derive interest and principal payments from specified assets (including residential and commercial mortgages, credit card debt and pools of other kinds of receivables, such as car or consumer loans, royalties or other earnings); - Collateralised mortgage obligations, payment-in-kind bonds (which are bonds that pay interest in the form of additional bonds of the same kind); - Deferred payment securities (securities which pay regular interest after a predetermined date such as corporate bonds with deferred interest payment or certain pay-in-kind corporate bonds ie, bonds which pay investors in the form of additional securities) and zero coupon securities.

 Money Market Instruments.
-These securities may include bank deposits, fixed or floating rate instruments (including commercial paper), floating or variable rate notes, bankers acceptances, certificates of deposit, debentures and short-dated government or corporate bonds, cash and cash equivalents (including treasury bills) that are rated as investment grade or below by Recognised Rating Agencies or are unrated.
+These securities may include bank deposits, fixed or floating rate instruments (including commercial paper), floating or variable rate notes, bankers acceptances, certificates of deposit, debentures and short-dated government or corporate bonds, participation interests in loans (which are securitised and freely transferable), cash and cash equivalents (including treasury bills), in each case that are rated as investment grade or below by Recognised Rating Agencies or are unrated.